WokLibCodeClub/Hello-Python/step1/step1.md

 print('Taylor', 'Swift')
 ```

-You will see it prints one text string after the other (and
+You will see it prints one text string after the other (and also puts a space between the items).

 We can also use ```print()``` to print numbers.